EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2021-03-04-im-senior-developer-imposter-syndrome.md

 In my case, it's not about the fear of being exposed as a fraud, but a constant voice telling me that I'm not good enough, that many of my colleagues are working in Amazon or any other big company and that's the proof that I am just an average developer and never will be able to achieve such goals.

 ## A senior developer with impostor syndrome?
-Now that I think about it I can list a setbacks that my imposter syndrome has directly caused.
+Now that I think about it I can list setbacks that my imposter syndrome has directly caused.

- - Declined Microsoft, Amazon and Google interviews.
+ - Declined Microsoft, Amazon, and Google interviews.
  - Keep growing in my professional career.
  - Panicking when I'm in a job interview.
  - Trying to learn everything (In order to shut up the little voice).
- - Be very hard on myself.
+ - Be very hard on me.

-So I guess admiting it is the first step, so here are the things that I will try to fight this:
+So I guess admitting it is the first step, so here are the things that I will try to fight this:

 ### Talk to my career manager
-We have like a couch in the company I work for, this person helps his mentees to reach their full potential, so I guess this is a good starting point.
-If your company does not have a career manager you can contact a personal couch or a therapist.
+We have like a coach in the company I work for, this person helps his mentees to reach their full potential, so I guess this is a good starting point.
+If your company does not have a career manager you can contact a personal coach or a therapist.

 ### Make a list of my accomplishments
 I will make a list of all my accomplishments in my whole career, every time I feel like I don't deserve anything I'll review it and hopefully feel proud about it.